DashDashhh/CSMatch/README.md

 all logouts
 all automatic redirects

-middleware may be causing issues when exported
+middleware causes issues when exported